-PL Design had to give it a go.
-There are so many software houses, the smaller ones need to do something different in order to get known.
+PF Magic had to give it a go.
+There are so many software houses, the smaller ones need to do something different in order to get known (even when they’re full of big-hitters like Rob Fulop).
 Accolade should have known better but have decided to take a punt on Ballz 3D, a “3D” one on one fighting game.
 Other games have tried to offer the 360 degree, multi-

 The box indicates it may be a cool puzzle game or maybe a platform game with vast colourful levels, and after about five minutes of playing this game you’re wishing they’d have done something else.
 Standard tournament fare here, but the characters are all made of, wait for it, balls!
 I’ll be honest, some of the characters here look great, the clown and the prehistoric man (right) are two good examples.
 The balls have a 3D-